bparanj/crystal/programming/javascript/vue/navigate.md

 By default, all pages use the `default.vue` layout if none is specified.
 Now your pages will have a common header and footer.

 ### 5. Create a Reusable Component

 Let’s create a simple reusable component that displays a stylized title.
-We’ll call it `MyTitle.vue`.

 Create a `components` directory:

 ```
 my-nuxt-app/
  ├─ components/